 Under this proposal, the District would provide propane stoves and ovens to customers to replace their existing electric resistance stoves.
-In addition to replacing the stoves, for those customers that do not have propane, additional costs would be needed to provide propane tanks and propane piping for the new stoves.
+For those customers who do not currently use propane, there would be additional costs for propane tanks and propane piping for the new stoves.
 The cost effectiveness of this measure does not include the additional cost of propane for the customer.
 At \$2.50 per gallon, using propane to cook with would cost the equivalent of \$0.10 per kWh.